sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-175. ### What are the ways to execute javascript after page load
+176. ### What are the ways to execute javascript after a page load

      You can execute javascript after page load in many different ways,